Kyriosity/use-dev/README+/parts/_ext/ISie/README.md

 + extend on other candidate types (such as obvious _numbers_ and _chars_),
 + render platform for other extensions&nbsp;&nbsp;**<samp>B&thinsp;U&thinsp;T</samp> ...**

-<h3 align="center">... let's not beat around the bush and show what's delivered:</h3>
+<h3 align="center">... let's not beat around the bush and show what's out of the box:</h3>

 <table align="center"><tr></tr><tr><td>⚡<b>Fast</b> (not recommended)</td><td>🧪<b>By guidance</b> (recommended)</td></tr>
   <tr valign="top"><td>